NLSIU will proctor NLAT using a mix of AI, human proctors

 Other responses from NLSIU

-Here are the responses from NLSIU’s VinayaShree J. on the other questions MediaNama sent:
+Here are the responses from NLSIU’s on the other questions MediaNama sent:

 MediaNama: The announcement mentioned that the trimester reason is the primary cause behind holding the NLAT on September 12.
 Is a 7-day window enough to let people register for an exam in the middle of a pandemic?

-Note: ***Update (6:09 pm): Change made in paragraph 5.
-Originally published on September 10, 2020 at 11:07 am.